INM-6/python-odmltables/doc/install.rst

 and for building the documentation locally you need

-.. include:: requirements_docs.rst
+.. include:: requirements_doc.rst

 and running the odMLtables tests requires

-.. include:: requirements_tests.rst
+.. include:: requirements_test.rst

 Installation of released versions